Welcome to our Year 3 Class Page

 Ict27 Use ICT safely and appreciate the need to keep electronic data secure

 Ci15 Work co-operatively, showing fairness and consideration to others

 PW31 Respect on own mistakes and make amends

 Knowledge Organisers / Curriculum Letter to Parents / Carers

 Please download the files below to see our current Knowledge Organiser (WHISK Sheet) and our Curriculum Letter to Parents / Carers.
 These will provide you with a clear overview of all the subjects and learning that will take place in your child’s current theme.

-WhISK Sheets - Lightning Speed
+WhISK Sheets - Athens V Sparta

 Please keep checking this page for more information, links to useful websites and lots of photographs of our learning.